Supergrow

 Planable is a Social Content Collaboration platform used by social media agencies

-Planable is the social media management tool for marketing agencies where teams actually collaborate — not just pass feedback around.
+Planable is the social media management tool for marketing agencies where teams collaborate—not just pass feedback.
 It’s a dedicated space to build, discuss, and refine content together before it ever reaches the world.

 From idea to copy, design, account, and approval, every stage happens in one place.
 And it’s not just for social.
-Planable supports all your marketing content: from blogs to newsletters, press releases, and content briefs.
+Planable supports all your marketing content: from blogs and newsletters to press releases and content briefs.
 Plan everything in one shared calendar, draft with your team, and keep feedback organized in one place.
 No scattered comments, no version chaos, no delays.

 Key Features: